dduro2020/Heatmap_to_Grayscale/README.md

 # Heatmap to Grayscale Converter

-This program converts a heatmap image into grayscale with customized transformations.
-It includes features like resizing the image to focus on relevant information and applying thresholds for color transformation.
+This program provides a custom solution to convert a heatmap image into grayscale with the specific requirement of representing warm colors with darker shades and cool colors with lighter shades.
+OpenCV does not inherently provide a function to achieve this color mapping directly.
+Therefore, this script implements a customized transformation to achieve the desired effect, allowing the user to modify various constants to fine-tune the transformation process.
 ## Requirements

 - Python 3.x